A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Training and Experimental Setup

 \subsection{Triplet Loss}

-Given an input $\textbf{x}$, the purpose of the Transformer encoder is to map $\textbf{x}$ to a feature vector representation in the $\mathbb{R}^d$ space.
-It is necessary that these representations encodes the meaning of the input, in this case, the different classes of signs.
-Good representations for this applications have the characteristics of creating clusters of the same signs even if the input videos are dissimilar.
-Also, different classes of signs, even if they are recorded by the same person, should be distant in the feature space.
-To train the Transformer encoder to have this ability, we use Triplet Loss.
+Given an input $\textbf{x}$, the Transformer encoder maps $\textbf{x}$ to a feature vector in $\mathbb{R}^d$.
+These representations must encode the class semantics: samples of the same sign should form clusters even when the videos differ (e.g., different signers), while samples of different signs should be distant even when recorded by the same person.
+To induce this property we train with the triplet loss.

-Triplet Loss consists of selecting 3 inputs (or points in embedding space), where the reference, or anchor, is compared to a positive points from the same class and a negative points from a different one.
-The loss function will try to maximize the distance between the anchor and the negative points, while minimizing the distance between the anchor and the positive points.
-This process will put embedding vectors with the same class closer together and vectors with different classes further apart.
-An illustration of this process is shown in Figure \ref{fig:triplet}.
+A triplet consists of three inputs: an \emph{anchor}, a \emph{positive} from the same class as the anchor, and a \emph{negative} from a different class.
+The loss maximizes the distance between anchor and negative while minimizing the distance between anchor and positive (Figure~\ref{fig:triplet}).

-The loss function $\mathcal{L}(x^a, x^p, x^n)$ will have as inputs embedding vectors representing the anchor point $x^a$, the positive point $x^p$ and the negative point, $x^n$.
-The loss is calculated to minimize the Euclidean distance between $x^a$ and $x^p$ and to maximize the distance between $x^a$ and $x^n$.
-A margin $\alpha$ is added to the total loss to prevent the model from collapsing all points to the same position, with loss always zero.
-The Triplet Loss function is calculated accordingly to Equation \ref{eq:L}.

-In this work, a dataset was made by randomly picking 5000 triplets.
-The process of constructing a triplet consists of randomly choosing two different classes.
-Two randomly selected non-repeating samples from the first class will serve as anchor and positive points, while a randomly selected sample from the second class will be the negative point.
-This process will be repeated to construct the training set.